MirosBL45/jovic-dev/README.md

 npm install
 npm run dev

-styled with file.module.css and file.module.scss
+Styled with file.module.css and file.module.scss

+Used React Icons

 Fetch data on the client using a third-party library SWR -> https://swr.vercel.app/